giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 ### 2.1 Scope

-The CSF section model defines an evaluable sectional field along the member coordinate $z$.
-Its primary object is the station-dependent section $S(z)$, obtained from reference cross-sectional geometries and longitudinal participation fields.

-The scope of the model is the construction, evaluation, and inspection of this section field independently of any specific beam element, solver mesh, or downstream data format.
-At each requested coordinate, CSF returns the corresponding evaluated section, from which geometric and stiffness-related quantities can be computed when needed.

-In this sense, sectional properties are outputs of the evaluated section, not the defining objects of the model.
+### 2.1 Scope

+This section describes the mathematical model used in this work and the way participation laws are assigned to geometric regions.
+A CSF member is represented as a longitudinal arrangement of regions.
+Each region may have its own geometric evolution and is assigned axial/bending and shear/torsion participation fields.
+The model therefore describes how regions exist, vary, and participate along the member coordinate $z$ before any sampling or derived property calculation is requested.

+A central part of the model is the geometric relation between regions.
+Regions may be independent or contained within other regions.
+This nesting relation is the part of the model that connects the geometric decomposition with material participation: when one region is contained in another, the containment hierarchy determines how the assigned participation fields are converted into effective contributions.

+Sectional properties, visualizations, exports, and solver inputs are therefore secondary operations on the evaluated field.
+They are useful outputs of the model, but they are not its defining objects.